ppannuto/patpannuto.com/classes/2022/fall/wireless-iot/index.md

 ### Prerequisites

-CSE 101 and 110 (or equivalent) are required prerequisites for this course.
+`CSE 101: Design and Analysis of Algorithms` and `CSE 110: Software Engineering` (or equivalents) are required prerequisites for this course.

+> Transitively, `CSE 30: Computer Organization and Systems Programming` (or
+> equivalent) is thus also required.
+> **We expect that you are comfortable with C code.**

 We expect that you are comfortable with the basics of software engineering, i.e., modular design,